-We now report the results from four Monte Carlo simulation experiments designed to study the finite-sample properties of our MAX and SEQ procedures.
+We now report the results from four Monte Carlo simulation experiments designed to study the finite sample properties of our MAX and SEQ procedures.
 These investigate the FPRs of the two procedures and their power to detect a predictive regime of given length.
-Extensive additional simulations were also undertaken to study the detection power of MAX and SEQ as a function of m_1 (the length of the predictive regime in the DGP), and to study the robustness of our procedures to different error term assumptions, patterns of heteroskedasticity, to higher order autocorrelation in the predictor, and to gradual regime change.
-We present these additional results in an online Supporting Information Appendix and briefly discuss the key findings in Section 4.2.4
+Extensive additional simulations were also undertaken to study the detection power of MAX and SEQ as a function of m_1 (the length of the predictive regime in the DGP), and to study the robustness of our procedures to different error term assumptions, patterns of heteroskedasticity, to higherorder autocorrelation in the predictor, and to gradual regime change.
+We present these additional results in an on-line supplementary appendix and briefly discuss the key findings in section 4.2.4.

-In all of the experiments we generated the simulation data according to the DGP given by Equations 1-3and set $\mu_y = \mu_x = 0$ (without loss of generality) using negatively correlated error terms with $r{x,y} = -0.90$.5 For the four sets of experiments reported in the main text we generate $\epsilon{y,t} \sim N(0, 1)$, $\epsilon{x,t} \sim N(0, 1)$.
-All of the simulation experiments and the empirical application in Section 5 employ the upper-tailed version of our procedure.6 In each simulation experiment the sample period when monitoring starts ($T^ + m$) is the same as in the empirical application, $T^ + m = 302$, and for the main experiments, m = 30.7 All of the experiments are undertaken using MATLAB, employing the Mersenne Twister random number generator function and 10,000 replications.
+In all of the experiments we generated the simulation data according to the DGP given by (1)-(3) and set $\mu_y = \mu_x = 0$ (without loss of generality) using negatively correlated error terms with $r{x,y} = -0.90.^5$ For the four sets of experiments reported in the main text we generate $\epsilon{y,t} \sim N(0,1), \ \epsilon{x,t} \sim N(0,1)$.
+All of the simulation experiments and the empirical application in section 5 employ the upper-tailed version of our procedure.6 In each simulation experiment